On the Job

 Jeff is admitted to practice in Wisconsin, Illinois, and the District of Columbia, as well as before the U.S. Supreme Court, the U.S. Courts of Appeals for the D.C., Second, Sixth, and Seventh Circuits, and the U.S. District Courts for the District of Columbia, Northern District of Illinois, and Eastern and Western Districts of Wisconsin.

-Jeff serves as founding president of the Madison Lawyer Chapter of the American Constitution Society, on the editorial board for the American Bar Association’s Appellate Practice Journal, and as a member of the board of directors for the Aldo Leopold Nature Center, Madison’s Beth Israel Center, and the Wisconsin Equal Justice Fund.
+Jeff Mandell serves as founding president of the Madison Lawyer Chapter of the American Constitution Society and is on the editorial board for the American Bar Association’s Appellate Practice Journal.
+He is also a member of the board of directors for the Aldo Leopold Nature Center, Madison’s Beth Israel Center, and the Wisconsin Equal Justice Fund.
 Jeff previously served on the board of the Western District of Wisconsin Bar Association.

 Jeff frequently writes and speaks about the law.
 He posts often on the Stafford Rosenbaum Appellate Law Blog, and he has been published in the Wisconsin Law Review Forward, Wisconsin Lawyer, U.S. Law Week, and elsewhere.
 He contributes to several books published by the Wisconsin Bar, including as co-author of The Wisconsin Fair Dealership Law treatise.
 Jeff is a Fellow of both the American Bar Foundation and the Wisconsin Bar Foundation.